node-m2m/m2m/Readme.md

    *  Capture channel data using a device alias
    */

-  // Create an alias (device object) of the remote device you want to access let device = client.accessDevice(deviceId);
+  // Access the remote device you want to access by creating an alias object let device = client.accessDevice(deviceId);

   device.getData('my-channel', function(err, data){